Michael Bruce Ross: After execution

 After the execution, Dr. Stuart Grassian, a psychiatrist who had argued that Ross was not competent to waive appeal, received a letter from Ross dated May 10, 2005, which read "Check, and mate.
 You never had a chance!"
 Ross's execution was the first in Connecticut and in all of New England since that of serial killer Joseph Taborsky in 1960.
 It was also the first and only execution in Connecticut administered by lethal injection.
-As of May 2025, Ross is the last inmate executed in Connecticut; the death penalty was abolished in Connecticut on April 25, 2012, and although the state initially maintained the ability to execute inmates sentenced to death before abolition, all eventually had their sentences commuted to life imprisonment without parole in 2015.
+As of May 2025, Ross is the last inmate executed in Connecticut.
+The death penalty was abolished in Connecticut on April 25, 2012, and although the state initially maintained the ability to execute inmates sentenced to death before abolition, all eventually had their sentences commuted to life imprisonment without parole in 2015.
 Vivian Dobson, whom Ross was alleged to have raped, became a vocal opponent of the death penalty in an effort to save Ross's life.

 Popular culture

 Ross appeared in a British television series about serial killers in 1995.
 The filmmakers who produced the segment gave him the nickname "The Roadside Strangler" because the other killers in the series had nicknames.
 One of the producers of the series said the name may have been the result of a brainstorming session at a motel bar.
 Ross was not called "The Roadside Strangler" by the Connecticut media or by local law enforcement while he was alive.

 In 2015, The Man in the Monster: An Intimate Portrait of a Serial Killer, a detailed account of Ross's killing spree, capture, trial, time in prison and execution, was published by Penguin Press.
 Written by former Columbia School of Journalism professor Martha Elliott, the book documents the ten-year telephone and prison visit relationship that developed between the author and her subject.
 Generally well received, the book garnered positive reviews by Library Journal, Kirkus Reviews, The Boston Globe, Booklist and The National Book Review.
-Elliott's experience with Ross was featured on Criminal, a Radiotopia podcast on crime, in Episode 34: The Stay.
+Elliott's experience with Ross was featured on Criminal, a Radiotopia podcast on crime, in Episode 34: Willing To Accept.